Rahma-Thlijani/Patients-Drugs-Classifier/README.md

  1. k nearest neighbors (KNN)
  2. Decision Tree
  3. Random Forest
-* Get the optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Get the optimized KNN, Decision Tree and Random Forest using GridsearchCV to reach the best model.
 * Choose the best performer model.
 * Detect the features importance for each model.